IbanMM/vue-redsys/README.md

 # Redsys checkout in Vue JS

-This is a very simple implementation of a checkout process to send the data encode to the Redsys payment platform in Vue JS **no server nedded all in the frontend**
+This is a very simple implementation of a checkout process to send the data encoded to the Redsys payment platform in Vue JS **no server needed all in the frontend**

 Hope this can help anyone!!

 Uses [vue-cryptojs](https://github.com/tpenaranda/vue-cryptojs).

-This is a very simple implementation.

 I'm using [tailwind](https://tailwindcss.com/) to set a minimal CSS layout, colors, etc ...